“Come, come, who ever you are …”

 The Women’s Retreat is typically held in the Spring at Craigville Conference Center on Cape Cod.
 In the past few years, we have also been gathering for a summertime pot-luck, to reconnect during the church’s “off season”.
 Anyone who identifies as female, feminine, LGBTQ+, cis, trans, pan, fluid, queer, non-binary, androgynous or other is welcome to attend all events!

 Covenant Groups are small, lay-led groups that discuss various topics which help to deepen and expand the ministry of the congregation, help build community, and provide opportunities for deeper relationships, spiritual exploration, and search for meaning.
 Recent topics have included gender, gratitude, race, and compassion.

 MUUC became a UUA-Certified Welcoming Congregation in 2001.
 We believe “radical inclusion” is a spiritual practice, which intentionally celebrates people from all walks of life, and honors their families and who and how they love.

 MUUC became a UUA-Certified Green Sanctuary in 2014, which means we went through a rigorous program designed by the UUA, and have proven our commitment to engaging “in an ambitious Environmental Justice and Climate Justice movement that seeks to live fully our seventh principle and achieve our vision of a viable and just world for all

 MUUC has an active Social Justice program, offering both one-time and on-going events, including Pride Parade in June, Alternative Fair in December, Habitat for Humanity, and being the starting-point for the Melrose City-Wide Rev. Dr. Martin Luther King Jr. Day of Service.

-Check out the links on the left for more information about some of the various active groups and committees on our church.
+Check out all the links on this page for more information about some of the various active groups and committees on our church.